AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: tooltip

 The second area in the source window is a text window on the right that displays the source files, with syntax highlighting.
-If you hover the cursor over a variable, GPS will display a tooltip showing the value of that variable.
+If you hold the pointer over a variable, GPS displays a tooltip showing the value of that variable.
 You can disable these automatic tooltips using the preferences menu.